donaldcrane/kodobe/README.md

 Title : Dynamic Data Mapper
 Create a web service that is accessible via REST API with JSON data transfer.
-The service should support the following functionality:
+The service supports the following functionality:

-1. Supports creation of a data specification for an external data for such that it will map fields of the external data to data types (Restrict Data type to string, integer and timestamp)
+1. Supports creation of a data specification for an external data, such that it will map fields of the external data to data types (Restrict Data type to string, integer and timestamp)

 2. Supports retrieval of data for a particular Data Provider